Renton man killed 17-year-old in Bellevue with a sawed-off shotgun, prosecutors say

 An 18-year-old Renton man was charged Tuesday with second-degree murder, accused of firing a sawed-off shotgun into the chest of a Bellevue teen in the parking lot of the AMC Factoria 8 movie theater on July 7, according to King County prosecutors.

-Carlos Anthony Espinoza, who commonly goes by his middle name, was arrested Thursday at his residence, where police found a hacksaw and the shotgun’s sawed off barrel in his bedroom along with shotgun shells that matched shells found in his car and at the shooting scene, charging papers say.
+Carlos Anthony Espinoza, who commonly goes by his middle name, was arrested Thursday at his home, where police found a hacksaw and the shotgun’s sawed-off barrel in his bedroom along with shotgun shells that matched shells found in his car and at the shooting scene, charging papers say.
 Police recovered a 12-gauge shotgun purchased in April, less than a month after Espinoza turned 18, on the back seat of his vehicle, a silver Lexus with distinct body damage, according to the charges.

 Espinoza was also charged with unlawful possession of a short-barreled shotgun.
 He remains jailed in lieu of $2 million bail, jail records show.